tier4/CalibrationTools/sensor/tag_based_sfm_calibrator/README.md

 Considerations:

-- They usually can not be detected by the calibration sensors (instead they are detected by the external camera)
+- They usually can not be detected by the calibration sensors (instead they are detected by the external camera).
 - Since the number of images that contain wheel tags is expected to be low, it is convenient to use grids of individual tags.
-An example of a 2x2 tag is presented in Fig 3.
+An example of a 2x2 tag is presented in Figure 3.
 - Since the wheel tags determine the base link, their center should coincide with the axle as much as possible (at least in the x-axis seen from the `base_link`).

 ### Ground tag